Getting a Visa for my visit to Uganda-Step Step Advice

 Other Countries: Antigua, Barbados, Fiji, Grenada, Lesotho, Sierra Leone, Solomon Islands, Vanuatu, Cyprus, Bahamas, Belize, Gambia, Jamaica, Malta, Singapore, St. Vincent, and the Grenadines.

-If your country was not on the above list, you must apply for your Tourist Visa online.
+If your country is not on the above list, you must apply for your Tourist Visa online.

 When do I apply for my Ugandan Tourist Visa?

 You should not apply for your Ugandan Tourist Visa until you have organized your plans – the purpose of your visit, such as a safari you booked with a tour operator like us.
-When you apply for a visa you must have dates and your contact information in the country during your stay here.
-A Safari itinerary from a Bonafide Ugandan Tour Operator will give you just that.
+When you apply for a visa, you must have dates and contact information in the country during your stay here.
+A Bonafide Ugandan Tour Operator Safari itinerary will give you just that.